 A second charge mortgage allows you to use some of the remaining equity you have in your home as security against another loan.
 It means you will essentially have two mortgages on your home.

-Second charge loans can be arranged on a variety of property types including your own home, a buy to let property and a commercial property.
+These loans can be arranged on a variety of property types including your own home, a Buy-to-Let property and a commercial property.
 They can be arranged both on a long term basis e.g. 25 years or on a short term ‘bridge’ basis of say up to 12 months.

 Why a second charge loan?

-The following is some examples of how our clients have used second charge loans
+The following are some examples of how our clients have used second charge loans:

 - Client A had some credit problems after taking out his first mortgage.
-He wishes to raise money against the equity in his property, but remortgaging meant he would end up paying more interest on all of his mortgage.
-Taken a second charge loan meant that he could keep the competitive rate on his first mortgage.
+He wished to raise money against the equity in his property, but remortgaging meant that he would end up paying more interest on all of his mortgage.
+Taking a second charge loan meant that he could keep the competitive rate on his first mortgage.

 What if you move house?

-To take out a second charge loan, you will normally need to seek permission from your first mortgage lender.
+To take out a loan of this type, you will normally need to seek permission from your first mortgage lender.
 Most lenders will allow this but some lenders do have restrictions.
 It is worth calling your lender to check their policy before proceeding with a second charge application.